justin2004/weblog/DRAFTS/troubleshooting/README.md

 In the F-16 the pilot doesn't have many powerful troubleshooting tools at her disposal.
 The jet's systems mostly have to keep things together until the jet is back on the ground.
 When the jet's instruments indicate that a problem exists the pilot assesses the urgency of the need to land.
-Once the jet is on the ground there is a clear transition from monitoring to troubleshooting as the pilot leaves and the maintenance team arrives.
+Once the jet is on the ground there is free movement along the intent dimension (from monitoring to troubleshooting) as the pilot leaves and the maintenance team arrives.
-That is, in the F-16 world, there is a clear appreciation of the intent spectrum (monitoring to troubleshooting).
+That is, in the F-16 world, there is a clear appreciation of the intent dimension.

-Also, there aren't blockers on the access spectrum (preplanned telemetry to ad hoc telemetry).
+Also, there aren't blockers on the access dimension (preplanned telemetry to ad hoc telemetry).
 A maintainer can just start opening panels and touching parts of the system.

 <!-- Maybe some of you are thinking "wait, monitoring and troubleshooting aren't the same so they require different approaches." -->